 This month’s newsletter features Why We Chose It by International Editor, John Kinsella, a podcast with Lauren Redniss, and much more!

 “Without reading, I don’t think I would have any desire to be a writer.”

 Volume XXXIX | Number 2

 Selections from our latest issue available now:

-Why We Chose It by Fiction Editor Caitlin Horrocks, highlights from the Nov/Dec issue, and much more!
+Featuring Why We Chose It by International Editor John Kinsella, the Science Writing Symposium at Kenyon, and more!

 This month’s newsletter features Why We Chose It by Associate Editor, Sergei Lobanov-Rostovsky, a podcast with Solmaz Sharif, and much more!

 Why We Chose It by Associate Editor Kirsten Reach, the Winner of the Grodd Poetry Prize, and more!